 independent machines on the square, two at the mall and one in Aquanauts Dive

 independents have higher fees.

-There has been a run of skimming
+There have been some skimming

 incidents in Puerto Morelos, so please examine the machine carefully for